Grilled Frankfurter With Smoked Sauerkraut & Bacon

 How many people are you serving?

 Units of Measurement:

 When ready to cook, set temperature to 180℉ (85 C)and preheat, lid closed for 15 minutes.

 Place the bacon directly on the grill grate and smoke 30-40 minutes until crisp.
 Remove from heat and roughly chop.

-For the Sauerkraut: Place the cabbage directly on the grill grate and smoke 25-30 minutes or until it has picked up the smoke flavor (be careful because after the salt is added to the cabbage the smoke tends to intensify).
+For the Sauerkraut: Place the cabbage, cut into quarters, directly on the grill grate and smoke 25-30 minutes or until it has picked up the smoke flavor (be careful because after the salt is added to the cabbage the smoke tends to intensify).

 Place a weight (we used a mason jar full of water) on top of the inverted plate or weigh the cabbage down.
 It should be submerged in liquid at all times.
 If needed at a little bit of water to ensure it is submerged.
 Cover with a tight fitting lid and let sit for up to two weeks at room temperature before moving to the fridge.

 For the Franks: When ready to cook, Set temperature to High and preheat, lid closed for 15 minutes.
 For optimal results, set to 500℉ (260 C) if available.

 Place the franks directly on the grill grate and cook 10-15 minutes until franks are lightly browned.

 To serve, place each frank in a bun, top with crumbled bacon and smoked sauerkraut.
 Enjoy!